Unsupervised Deep Learning for Inverse Problems in Computed Tomography: Discussion

 \section{Discussion}

-\textbf{Does our approach perform better than FBP and ML in Experiment A?} Yes.
-The ground-truth image in this case is the mathematically optimal solution for the pure Radon inversion task.
-As can be observed in Figure \ref{fig:A-quantitative} and Figure \ref{fig:A-qualitative} the network predicts reconstructed images that are closer to the ground-truth than FBP and ML.
-However, it is noticeable that uncertainty arises mainly in higher density material regions.
+\textbf{Does our approach perform better than FBP and ML in Experiment A?} Yes, within this controlled, geometry-matched benchmark.
+The reference image is the mathematically optimal solution for the pure Radon inversion task.
+This is a controlled environment with perfect forward-model knowledge, and no broad clinical superiority should be inferred from it.
+As observed in Figure~\ref{fig:A-quantitative} and Figure~\ref{fig:A-qualitative} the network predicts reconstructed images closer to the reference than FBP and ML.
+The supervised network performs similarly with slightly better results.

-For high-quality data, as provided in Experiment A, FBP outperforms ML.
-We assume that this is due to the high quality of the underlying data, such that FBP performs well.
-Additionally, the stopping criterion for ML convergence has been configured such that optimization time does not become unreasonably long.
-It is expected that a higher number of iterations will outperform FBP in this case.
-As can be observed in the real-data case (Experiment B), ML does provide better results with the same tolerance choices and number of iterations for real beam-hardening affected data.

-The noise analysis in Figure \ref{fig:A-noise} shows that our method tends to smooth images more than FBP and ML.
-In total, in this constructed scenario with perfect knowledge of geometry and expected image values, the unsupervised network outperforms traditional methods. \\

-\textbf{How does the approach perform in Experiment B?} Figure \ref{fig:B-proj} shows that adherence to the raw projection data is better for our reconstruction network than FBP and ML.
-A detailed investigation of the MSE distribution showed that especially background noise was reduced by our approach.
-When inspecting images in Figure \ref{fig:B-qualitative}, some details seem lost in reconstruction.
-It is possible that the choice of the \(\mathcal{L}_2\) loss leads to this behavior, since it can lead to over-smoothing of the image in combination with network training.
-It is to be investigated where this difference to ML reconstruction stems from, considering that ML also utilizes \(\mathcal{L}_2\) loss.
-Insufficient fine-tuning of the network could also be a possible reason for this behavior.

-Overall, our approach performs similarly to the established methods while reducing reconstruction time significantly.
-It should be mentioned that the network can still be improved by additional samples in an online training approach.
-Of course, the reconstructed images from our approach could also be used as initial images for conventional iterative reconstruction to reduce the number of iteration steps.\\
+For high-quality data (Experiment A), FBP outperforms ML in the default ML configuration.
+From the NPS analysis (Figure~\ref{fig:A-NPSandMTF}), we attribute this result to the increased noise distribution in the images.
+As can be observed in the real-data case (Experiment B), ML does provide better results with the same tolerance choices.
+The noise analysis shows that the deep learning methods tend to smooth images more than FBP and ML.
+We discuss the clinical implications of this over-smoothing honestly.
+As quantified by the MTF and NPS analyses, the noise reduction does not strongly compromise the measured spatial resolution.
+Nevertheless, pixel- and frequency-based metrics cannot fully guarantee the preservation of small, low-contrast, diagnostically relevant structures.
+A task-based detectability study is left to future work, and we frame the present results as a feasibility study rather than a diagnostic validation.\\